WebCoderBench: Benchmarking Web Application Generation with Comprehensive and Interpretable Evaluation Metrics: Prompts for LLMs

 \subsection{Prompts for Merging Multi-Turn Requirements}

 During the dataset construction process, we first merge multi-turn requirements to single-turn ones using the LLM, and then let human annotators conduct validation and modification.
-The prompt we use is as follows.
+The prompts that we use are as follows.

 \begin{taskbox}[Prompts for merging multi-turn requirements:] You are a Requirement Analyst.
 Your task is to process a multi-turn conversation record regarding ``application generation'' requirements, and merge the contents of multiple turns.